inchworks/quizinch/docs/rpi-setup.md

 # Raspberry Pi Setup

 ## Before installation
-- Set up a Raspberry Pi 4 or 400 with Raspberry Pi OS Bullseye.
+- Set up a Raspberry Pi 4, 400, 5 or 500 with Raspberry Pi OS Bookworm 64-bit, or a later version.
 See [raspberrypi.com][1].
-(Version Bookworm is unlikely to work.)

-- Install Docker and Docker Compose.
+- Install Docker Engine.
 Check [docs.docker.com][2] for the latest instructions.
-At the time of writing, this was the recommended method:
+At the time of writing, the instructions for Debian apply to Raspberry Pi OS 64-bit.
-    ```sh
-    cd ~/.
-    curl -fsSL https://get.docker.com -o get-docker.sh
-    sudo sh get-docker.sh
-    sudo usermod -aG docker $USER
-    newgrp docker
-    ```

-You can check that Docker is installed successfully by: `docker run hello-world`.
+You can check that Docker is installed successfully by: `sudo docker run hello-world` and `docker compose version`.

 ## Install QuizInch
 A basic installation requires the creation of just one file on the server.